 From the big screen tv with streaming media and the African artifacts to the amazingly comfortable king-sized bed, the African Room is a unique and satisfying experience.

 If you travel to California’s Wine Country, you’ll find big and small wineries, each unique and special.
 Here, Bev’s grandfather, father and brother have worked the land that now produces grapes of amazing richness.
 At ‘the Corners’ in Capell Valley, you’ll find Moss Creek Winery.
-Our guest room, while far from Napa’s lush vineyards, will give you a taste of the casual elegance of a rich, proud tradition.
-Open and spacious, from the LED screen on the ceiling to the whirlpool tub and private bath, this room is modern, yet homey and relaxing.
+Our most elegant guest room, while far from Napa’s lush vineyards, will give you a taste of the casual elegance of a rich, proud tradition.
+Open and spacious, from the LED screen on the ceiling to the large tub and private bath (the shower has a rainforest head - amazing), this room is modern, yet homey and relaxing.

 Is there any better way to put Interstate travel behind you?
 Not likely.
 A relaxing bath with the water jets hittiing all those stiff spots.
 Yeah... that's the ticket.